V0ryn/BOREALIS/README.md

 ###

-<p align="left">I'm Nihil<br><br>- ⚡ Welcome to BOREALIS.
+<p align="left">I'm Nihil<br><br> ⚡ Welcome to BOREALIS.
 BOREALIS is a 3D game.
-My aim with BOREALIS was to make a fun and engaging game with a recreated version of the famous Valve GoldSource enging<br>- 📚 BOREALIS aims to tell a story.
+My aim with BOREALIS was to make a fun and engaging game with a recreated version of the famous Valve GoldSource enging<br> <br><br>📚 BOREALIS aims to tell a story.
 It also aims to be a fun and engaging game that will remain OPEN SOURCE for everyone.<br>-
 ###